Mubelotix/lightGrep/README.md

 The first benchmark only accounts for tokenization and parsing.
 The second benchmark also includes instantiating the `ExpressionRationnelle` struct.
 In order to have a fair comparison with JavaCC, I am going to consider the results of the second benchmark.

-The java version runs 53223 iterations per second, while the Rust version runs 419639 iterations per second. **Faster-Pest is 788% faster than JavaCC**.
+The java version runs 53223 iterations per second, while the Rust version runs at 419639 iterations per second. **Faster-Pest is 788% faster than JavaCC**.

 ### Further improvements